danen1995/Appointment-scheduling-application---React/README.md

+NOTE: After downloading application, use command npm ci to generate the entire dependency tree from package-lock.json file.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>